 Eric Papachristos is a self-made restaurateur whose interest in the hospitality industry formed at an early age.
 Although born in Boston, he spent the first nine years of his life in Thessaloniki, Greece—a formative experience that fostered his affinity for Mediterranean cuisine and his desire to bring people together over a good meal.
 In 1998 and 1999, he graduated from Suffolk University with a Bachelors in Business and a Masters of Business Administration (respectively), later earning his Masters of Science in Finance at Northeastern University in 2003.
 His career trajectory has been distinct for its depth and diversity, with work experience spanning from Food & Beverage Manager at LA’s Standard Hotel to Financial Business Manager at Harvard University’s IT department.

 A health enthusiast, he is devoted to CrossFit’s rigorous workouts and is certified as a CrossFit Trainer.
-Additionally, Papachristos, along with team Trade/Porto, rides 192 miles in two days, in the Pan-Mass Challenge to raise money for The Dana Farber Cancer Institute - a tradition the team has kept up for 7 years, 2018 marking their 8th year.
+Additionally, Papachristos, along with team Trade/Porto, rides 192 miles in two days, in the Pan-Mass Challenge to raise money for The Dana Farber Cancer Institute - a tradition the team has kept up for 10 years now.